How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 Space Grotesk ░ 0.5%

-Inter dominates because it is the default font for most modern UI frameworks and design tools.
-The model has seen Inter in 24.7% of all font declarations in its training data.
-When it needs to pick a font, Inter wins the probability race every time.
-We wrote an entire article about the Inter problem and why it kills your brand.
+Sora ░ 0.3%Inter dominates because it is the default font for most modern UI frameworks and design tools.
+The model has seen Inter in 24.7% of all font declarations.
+When it needs a font, Inter wins the probability race every time — which is exactly why Inter is killing your brand.

 Layout Pattern Frequency